-Quad-engine premier ERC shown, others similar
+Dual-engine premium ERC shown, others similar

-Ref Control/LED Function а Neutral ( N ) LEDs (one on each handle) Illuminate when the engine is in the neutral gear position.
+Ref Control/LED Function а Neutral (N) LEDs (one on each handle) Illuminate when the engine is in the neutral gear position.
 The lights flash when the engine is in throttle-only mode. b Brightness (+ and -) Increases and decreases the brightness settings for the lights and display (if equipped) on the ERC. с 1 LEVER Enables the throttle and shift functions of all engines to be controlled by the port lever.
 Refer to Single-Lever Mode . d TRANSFER Allows boat control to be transferred to a different helm.
 Refer to Helm Transfer. е THROTTLE ONLY Allows the boat operator to increase engine RPM without shifting into gear.
 Refer to Throttle-Only Mode .
-ACTIVE TRIM (if equipped) Turns the Active Trim feature ON or OFF.
+ACTIVE TRIM (if equipped) Turns the Active Trim feature on or off.
 Refer to Active Trim. f Profile ▲ and ▼ Changes the selected Active Trim profile.
-Active Trim LEDs (1, 2, 3, 4, 5) Indicates the currently selected Active Trim profile. g START/STOP individual engines Press to start or stop the indicated engine, as equipped: P (port), PC (port center), C (center), SC (starboard center), S (starboard) h Display and display buttons (if equipped) Refer to ERC Supplemental Display for details. i START/STOP - ALL ENGINES Starts or stops all engines.
+Active Trim LEDs (1, 2, 3, 4, 5) Indicates the currently selected Active Trim profile. g START/STOP individual engines Press to start or stop the indicated engine, as equipped: ${f P}$ (port), ${f S}$ (starboard) h Display and display buttons (if equipped) Refer to ERC Supplemental Display for details. i START/STOP - ALL ENGINES Starts or stops all engines.
 If some, but not all engines are running, pressing this button will stop all running engines.
-Refer to Start/Stop All Engines .
-Raises and lowers the engines/drives for best efficiency or for conditions such as shallow water or trailering. j UP ▲ and DN ▼-trim control (if equipped) NOTE: Trim switches for the individual engines are located on the front (bow side) of the ERC.
-Some boats are equipped with separately-mounted trim controls.
+Refer to Start/Stop All Engines . j Raises and lowers the engines/drives for best efficiency or for conditions such as shallow water or trailering. equipped) \checkmark and DN \checkmark -trim control (if NOTE: Trim switches for the individual engines are located on the front (bow side) of the ERC.
+Some boats are equipped with separately mounted trim controls.